 Estimates for this category encompass tuition income, fee collections, rental income, and all other local income sources.
-One primary source of revenue in this category is investments for the district that include CD's and money market agency accounts.
-Investment earnings are a function of cash on hand and interest rates.
-Given the extremely low rates currently available and declining cash on hand the forecast estimates small changes of revenue in each of the next four years.
+One primary source of revenue in this category was investments for the district that included CD's and money market agency accounts.
+Those investments were liquidated to provide cash on hand for payroll and purchase order payments.
 Another primary source of revenue received is students coming to our district from other public schools in the state of Ohio to be educated here through open enrollment.
-Projections FY 2013 and beyond are that our numbers will be fairly constant.
+Projections FY 2013 and beyond are that our numbers will be fairly constant and may decrease.
 The accounting system shows revenue for incoming students under "Other Revenue" and expenses for outgoing students under "Purchased Services".
+Typical preschool units will not be offered in the district beginning the 2014-2015 school years which eliminates tuition revenue.
+Mansfield City School district will cease sponsorship and operation of the conversion schools (IMAC, Elective Academy, and Enhancement Academy) beginning the 2014-1015 school.